 There are also Pelargoniums, which are more delicate plants hailing from South Africa.
-In this article, we will discuss both members of the geranium family and share some smart tips for their use and care.
+In this article, we will discuss both members of the Geranium family and share some smart gardening tips for their use and care.

 The plant that most gardeners refer to as a “geranium” is actually a Pelargonium.
 While this type of plant is quite attractive and useful, it is not a true geranium.